A Non-Metric Approach to Space, Time and Gravitation: Symbols and acronyms

 \section{Symbols and acronyms}

-In this appendix we give a table of symbols and acronyms used in the text.
+In this appendix, we give a table of symbols and acronyms used in the text.
 Sign conventions and notations follow reference [4] if otherwise not stated.
-In particular Greek indices may take values $0-3$ and Latin indices may take values $1-3$.
+In particular, Greek indices may take integer values $0-3$ and Latin indices may take integer values $1-3$. \\ [5mm]

 { }

 { }

 {\arabic{equation}}